-In 2014 our family began the process of getting a service dog for the Navigator, and a few months into the process we learned the organization we were working with was filing for bankruptcy and all the work we had done was lost.
-It was an emotional set-back that I have still not quite recovered from.
+In 2014 our family began the process of getting a service dog for the Navigator, and a few months into the process we learned the organization we were working with was filing for bankruptcy, and all the work we had done was lost.
+It was a discouraging emotional set-back.

 When Vee suggested writing tips on how to get a service dog, I asked her to include information about the emotional ups and downs that can come with the process.
 I think she did a terrific job.
 I especially like the seven steps parents can take to assess a service dog organization that she includes below.

 How to Get an Autism Service Dog for Your Child ~ Vee Cecil